helenamin/Election-Analysis/README.md

 # python-challenge
-This contains two challenges: PyBank and  PyPoll.
+This contains four challenges: PyBank, PyPoll, PyBoss and PyParagraph